LTUC/amman-dotnet-401d2/Curriculum/Class12/facilitator/facilitator.md

 # Facilitators Guide: Class Title

+(this file is in construction.
+Refer to README doc)

 ## Overview

 Today we introduce the concept of relational databases and ERD's.
 We review with the students what a database is and have the students create their own ERD based off of a demo problem domain.